aschamberger/hassio-addons/calimero-server/README.md

 ## Links

 * Enable SSH access to the host: https://developers.home-assistant.io/docs/operating-system/debugging/
-* USB could be added too, however usb4java also needs to be compiled for musl on Alpine: http://usb4java.org/nativelibs.html
+* usb4java also needs to be compiled for musl on Alpine: http://usb4java.org/nativelibs.html